christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 1. **Liminal-Technical Exposition** — Dense, immersive chapters that assert identity between computational mechanisms and consciousness principles.
 This register maintains sustained ambiguity at the domain boundary.
 Vocabulary, sentence structure, and conceptual parallelism all refuse to separate technical from metaphysical.

-2. **Practical Facilitation** — Modular protocols, conversational documentation checkpoints, and experimental prompts that invite practitioners into hands-on engagement.
+2. **Practical Facilitation** — Modular protocols, experimental sequences, conversational documentation checkpoints, and experimental prompts that invite practitioners into hands-on engagement.
 This register prioritizes clarity, adaptability, and accessibility while using liminal vocabulary to keep practitioners aware they're operating at a threshold.
 All documentation occurs through structured dialogue with **The Documentation Instrument**, the System Interface that receives, processes, and archives practitioner data.

-**The transition between registers is not a flaw—it is the pedagogy itself.** Practitioners move from immersive conceptual understanding into grounded practical application, then return to reflection with new experiential data.
+**The transition between registers is not a flaw—it is the pedagogy itself.** Practitioners move from immersive conceptual understanding into grounded practical application through experiments, then return to reflection with new experiential data.
 This oscillation teaches threshold navigation as lived practice, with every crossing documented through conversational exchange.

 ### The Distinctive Voice: Liminal Facilitation